-The median household income for the United States in 2020 was $67,521, according to the latest data available from the U.S. Census Bureau’s Current Population Survey.
-Maryland, Washington, D.C. and New Hampshire had the highest median incomes, while Mississippi, Arkansas and New Mexico had the lowest.
+The median household income for the United States in 2021 was $70,824, according to the latest data available from the U.S. Census Bureau’s Current Population Survey.
+Maryland, Washington, D.C., and New Hampshire had the highest median incomes, while Mississippi, Arkansas and West Virginia had the lowest.

 - Key findings on median household income in America